Lieutenant-Colonel Samuel Lacy

 River Eden from the top of Kirk Bank

 To take this photo I had to climb over a wooden fence that prevents anyone getting too close to the edge of Kirk Bank.
-Looking over the edge its clear to see why its there: the cliff is no particularly stable and landslips are quite common!
+Looking over the edge its clear to see why its there: the cliff is not particularly stable and it looks like landslips are quite common!
 After taking a photo from as near to the edge as I dare get I retreated back to the footpath before taking another photo looking upstream (the way I was heading).